-- devising and reviewing Pupil Profiles for pupils in their class, inclusion of pupils with SEND in the classroom, and for providing an appropriately differentiated curriculum.
+- devising and reviewing recorded information for pupils in their class, inclusion of pupils with SEND in the classroom, and for providing an appropriately differentiated curriculum.
 They can draw on the SENCo for advice on assessment and strategies to support inclusion - making themselves aware of the school's SEND Policy and procedures for identification, monitoring and supporting pupils with SEND - giving feedback to parents of pupils with SEND

 TAs work as part of a team with the SENCo and the teachers, supporting pupils' individual needs, and helping with inclusion of pupils with SEND within the class.
-They play an important role in implementing Pupil Profiles and monitoring progress.
+They play an important role in the teaching and learning of children with SEND and monitoring their progress.
 They contribute to review meetings and help pupils with SEND to gain access to a broad and balanced curriculum.